Last updated on June 18th, 2021 at 09:12 pmJump to Recipe

 - In the bowl of an electric mixer fitted with the wire attachment beat butter on medium speed until fluffy, about 30-40 seconds.

-- Divide the dough in half, and using a spatula, knead in the green food coloring in one half.
+- Divide the dough in half, leave half in the bowl of the mixer and add another half to a separate large bowl.
+Using a spatula, knead in the green food coloring in the half that you added to the large bowl.

-- Add the remaining half to the bowl of a mixer and gently beat in cocoa powder until fully combined.
+- To the dough that remaining in the mixer bowl, gently beat in cocoa powder until fully combined.

 - Roll dough into two balls, cover in plastic wrap and chill in the refrigerator for 10-15 minutes so its easier to work with.